bregman-arie/devops-exercises/README.md

 <details>
 <summary>Tell me about your experience with shell scripting</summary><br><b>

 </b></details>

 <details>
 <summary>What this line in scripts mean?: <code>#!/bin/bash</code></summary><br><b>

+`#!/bin/bash` is She-bang

+/bin/bash is the most common shell used as default shell for user login of the linux system.
+The shell’s name is an acronym for Bourne-again shell.
+Bash can execute the vast majority of scripts and thus is widely used because it has more features, is well developed and better syntax.

 </b></details>

 <details>